Nielsen transformation: General finitely generated groups

-The image under a Nielsen transformation (elementary or not, regular or not) of a generating set of a group G is also a generating set of G. Two generating sets are called Nielsen equivalent if there is a Nielsen transformation taking one to the other.
+The image under a Nielsen transformation (elementary or not, regular or not) of a generating set of a group G is also a generating set of G. Two generating sets are called Nielsen equivalent if there is a Nielsen transformation taking one to the other (beware this is not an equivalence relation).
 If the generating sets have the same size, then it suffices to consider compositions of regular Nielsen transformations.

 Examples

 The dihedral group of order 10 has two Nielsen equivalence classes of generating sets of size 2.
 Letting x be an element of order 2, and y being an element of order 5, the two classes of generating sets are represented by [ x, y ] and [ x, yy ], and each class has 15 distinct elements.
 A very important generating set of a dihedral group is the generating set from its presentation as a Coxeter group.
 Such a generating set for a dihedral group of order 10 consists of any pair of elements of order 2, such as [ x, xy ].
 This generating set is equivalent to [ x, y ] via: